Team-Battenberg/SDC-Products-Backend-Service/README.md

 #### Endpoint: `/products`

 #### GET:
 This route returns a set of products in the response.
 It uses server side pagination to send a specifc subset of the stored products to the user.
-The user can provide optional query parameters to the route to specifify the number of results per page and whcih page to return.
+The user can provide optional query parameters to the route to specifify the number of results per page and which page to return.

 **Query Parameters:**